ItsCubeTime/clipboardWordsToPythonEnum/README.md

 In your clipboard!
 Note that it also:
 * maintains indentation (only spaces are supported for indentation).
 * removes duplicate keys
+* Aligns the assignment operators (equal signs) by adding extra spaces to there left

 ### Binaries